It is always with excitement that we at RGA review the results of one of our regular benchmarking surveys.

 LTD experience results continue to be challenging for many Canadian insurers, as the highly competitive benefits market makes it difficult to charge the appropriate premiums.
 It would appear from the 2016 survey results that insurers are taking a conservative approach to increasing LTD NELs overall, but a stronger one to increasing overall maximums for small groups – possibly to target the small group market.

 For CI NELs and overall maximums, trends were substantially different: sizable changes were noted for both since the 2014 survey.
 The trends, however, were in line with the Canadian CI market’s growth and evolution.
-In 2014, for example, none of the insurers surveyed reported in-force premium volume exceeding $10 million per year, whereas in 2016, three survey participants reported more than $10 million of in-force premium.
+In 2014, for example, none of the insurers surveyed reported in-force premium volume exceeding $10 million per year, whereas in 2016, three survey participants reported more than $10 million in in-force premiums.

 Over the past two years, group CI NELs for basic coverage increased 21% to 28% on average depending on face amount, while changes in overall maximums varied both by group size and insurers.
 For example, in groups of 300 lives, overall CI maximums ranged widely, from $50,000 to $500,000.